duarteocarmo/duarteocarmo.com/content/posts/100-retrospectiva-#6.md

 **<a href="https://shittycodingagent.ai/" target="_blank">Pi.dev</a>**: After watching [this talk](https://www.youtube.com/watch?v=0RLIlNWv1xo) on how some people use Pi, I decided to (re-)double down.
 It's become my main driver.
 I've created a nice collection of [skills](https://github.com/duarteocarmo/dotfiles/tree/master/.agents/skills) (some private), [extensions](https://github.com/duarteocarmo/dotfiles/tree/master/.pi/agent/extensions), and even ported my favorite [theme](https://github.com/duarteocarmo/dotfiles/tree/master/.pi/agent/themes) to it.
 An [agent harness](/blog/how-to-police-your-agents.html) is a bit like an editor: it needs to be _yours_.
 I want to `/preview` a longer agent plan in a nice web page.
 I want to answer questions in a nice interface with `/answer`, I want the theme to adapt to my macOS system theme.
 And, most of all, I want to be able to use it with ANY model.
 Even [local ones](https://github.com/duarteocarmo/dotfiles/blob/master/.pi/agent/models.json#L9).

 **<a href="https://developers.openai.com/codex/app/" target="_blank">Codex</a>**: Some things need my full attention.
 Others don't.
-When it's a quick fix, a breaking test, a simpler analysis, or something I can run in parallel, Codex has been my go to.
+When it's a quick fix, a breaking test, a simpler analysis, or something I can run in parallel, Codex has been my go-to.
 You can preview diffs, open in a terminal, create PRs, all from the same place.
 I tend to throw at it the smaller parallel things that are not "high risk".

 **<a href="https://www.hevyapp.com/" target="_blank">Hevy</a>**: I [continue to run](/blog/an-opinionated-running-dashboard.html).
 Not as much as I'd like.
 As you get older, weight lifting and strength training become increasingly important.
 After freestyling my gym routine for the past years, I wanted something a bit more sophisticated.
 After testing 3-4 apps, I landed on Hevy.
 It's paid but not expensive.